TayoAdepetu/Koras-ui/Readme.md

 # Koras UI CLI

-A flexible, lightweight CLI for scaffolding and reusing React/Next.js UI components — from Koras UI, ShadCN, any GitHub repo, or your local filesystem.
+A flexible, lightweight CLI for scaffolding and reusing React/Next.js UI components — from Koras UI repo, ShadCN, any GitHub repo, or your local filesystem.

 ```bash
 npx koras-ui add button